Why choose us

 OPG uses best practices as the foundation for predictable and efficient project delivery.
 It focuses on delivering on time and on budget to the highest quality standards while ensuring the safety of all personnel involved.

-- Achieved four consecutive years of the highest possible safety rating;
+- Darlington Nuclear has achieved seven consecutive years of the highest possible safety rating;

-- Darlington’s outstanding performance ranks among the top nuclear stations in the world and was internationally recognized in 2012;
+- Darlington’s outstanding performance ranks among the top nuclear stations in the world and is internationally recognized;

 - Successfully placed Pickering Units 2 and 3 in a safe shutdown state;

-- Recognized as an industry leader in Fukushima response launching over a dozen projects to further strengthen plant and public safety;
+- Recognized as an industry leader in responding to the Fukushima nuclear disaster, launching over a dozen projects to further strengthen plant and public safety;

-- Strong waste management record - after thousands of shipments and millions of kilometers transported, not a single gram of radioactive material has ever been released to the environment.
+- Strong waste management record – after thousands of shipments and millions of kilometers transported, not a single gram of radioactive material has ever been released to the environment; and

-- Successfully established hydroelectric development partnerships with Moose Cree First and Lac Seul First Nation, and the Taykwa Tagamou Nation;
+- Successfully established hydroelectric development partnerships with the Moose Cree First Nation, the Lac Seul First Nation, and the Taykwa Tagamou Nation;

 OPG at a glance